Where will the pool be?

 Will the water be heated?

-The main pool will not be heated because this takes a lot of energy and would compromise our biodiversity ambitions.
-However we are considering inclusion of a sauna and potentially a wood or solar heated hot tub on the site.
+We are considering a sauna and potentially a wood or solar heated hot tub on the site.
 We'd be keen to hear your ideas about this.

 How will you keep the water clean?

-How much will it cost?
+How much will it cost to build?

 Why is it not in Mytholmroyd Community Centre car park?